-Healthy Paws offers one plan with an unlimited annual payout and a $25 enrollment fee.
+Healthy Paws offers one plan with an unlimited annual payout and no transaction or enrollment fees.
 Meanwhile, Nationwide has four different plans, but not all are available for each dog.
-The quote below for the Lab is for its Whole Pet Plan, and the mixed breed quote is for the benefit schedule, which means there’s a maximum amount that you can have covered per incident.
 Nationwide has no enrollment fee but charges a $2 transaction fee which can add up over time.

 Nationwide Pet Insurance offers the following discounts: